elvissoares/PyDFTlj/README.md

-# PyDFT
+# PyFMT
-An python script implementation to solve Density Functional Theory algorithms
+An python script implementation of Fundamental Measure Theory to solve Density Functional Theory problems of hard-spheres.